-Temple spreads across 25 acres, it is more or less the same size as the largest Vishu Temple in Kanchipuram – Varadaraja Perumal Temple.
-However, the in terms of temple size Ekambareswarar Temple is far bigger.
+The temple premises spread across 25 acres.
+It is more or less the same size as the largest Vishu Temple in Kanchipuram – Varadaraja Perumal Temple.
+However, in terms of temple size, this is far bigger.

 All the four Shaivite saints Appar, Sambandar, Sundarar, and Manickavasagar have sung the glory of this temple.